Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 </p>

-We notice that the item type has not a significant impact on the sales
+We see that sales increase in medium stotes and decrease in small ones.

 <p align = "center">